hexters/CoinPayment/README.md

 ## Reacting to transactions

 Publish `App\Jobs\CoinpaymentListener` (tag `coinpayment-job`).
-It is dispatched — and queued — whenever a transaction is **created or updated** (checkout, IPN, manual sync, or expiry), so this is where you fulfill the order.
+It is dispatched, and queued, whenever a transaction is created or updated, whether that comes from the checkout, IPN, a manual sync, or an expiry.
+This is where you fulfil the order.

-> The job implements `ShouldQueue`.
-Make sure a worker is running (`php artisan queue:work`) — otherwise the listener won't fire (the DB row is still updated regardless).
+> The job implements `ShouldQueue`, so a worker needs to be running (`php artisan queue:work`).
+Without one the listener never fires, though the database row still gets updated.

 The job receives the transaction as an array.
 Key fields: